noahlevenson/webrtc-test/readme.md

 6. On Alice, grab the aforementioned email.
 Cut and paste the answer object into the input box and click "accept answer".
 You should see a message indicating that the data channel is open, and the "send msg" button should become enabled.
 You can now type into the input box on both Alice and Bob and send messages back and forth without an intermediary.
-Note that for some reason, we didn't have paste Bob's ice candidate to Alice -- I'm not sure why that is.

 AREAS FOR THINKING/INNOVATION: